 For the Coconut Cake Layers-

-Butter two 8-inch pans or three 9-inch round cake pans.
+Butter three 8-inch pans or two 9-inch round cake pans.
 Line with round parchment paper; butter parchment, dust lightly with flour and shake off excess.

 Sift together cake flour, all-purpose flour, baking powder and salt.